-Google Compute Engine delivers configurable virtual machines running in Google’s data centers with access to high-performance networking infrastructure and block storage solutions.
-Features include custom machine types, preemptible instances, and automatic discounts for sustained use.
+Google Compute Engine delivers configurable virtual machines running in Google’s data centers with access to high-performance networking infrastructure and block storage.
+Features include custom machine types, Spot VMs, and automatic discounts for sustained use.

 What is Google Compute Engine?

-Google Compute Engine is the Infrastructure-as-a-Service (IaaS) offering from Google Cloud Platform, providing fully configurable virtual machines (VMs) in Google’s global data centers.
+Google Compute Engine is the Infrastructure-as-a-Service (IaaS) offering from Google Cloud, providing fully configurable virtual machines (VMs) in Google’s global data centers.
 As the foundation for cloud infrastructures, Compute Engine offers complete control over operating systems, network configuration, and storage architecture.

-The platform distinguishes itself through a comprehensive portfolio of machine types optimized for different workload requirements.
-General-purpose families (N1, N2, N2D, E2) suit standard applications with balanced CPU-to-memory ratios.
-Compute-optimized instances (C2, C2D) deliver the highest performance per core for compute-intensive tasks like scientific calculations or rendering.
-Memory-optimized machines (M1, M2) provide up to 12 TB of RAM, ideal for in-memory databases like SAP HANA or large caching systems.
-Accelerator-optimized instances (A2) with NVIDIA A100 GPUs address machine learning and high-performance computing workloads.
+The platform distinguishes itself through a broad portfolio of machine families optimized for different workload requirements.
+General-purpose families (N4, N2, N2D, E2, C4A) suit standard applications with balanced CPU-to-memory ratios.
+Compute-optimized families (C4, C4D, C3, C3D) deliver high performance per core for compute-intensive tasks such as scientific computing or rendering.
+Memory-optimized families (M3, M4, M4N) provide a very high memory-to-CPU ratio, useful for in-memory databases like SAP HANA.
+Accelerator-optimized families (A3, A4, G2, G4) with current NVIDIA GPU generations address machine learning and high-performance computing workloads.
+Google continues to expand this portfolio; the full, current list with exact vCPU and memory limits is available in the official documentation.

-Significant cost advantages emerge through flexible pricing models.
-Spot VMs offer up to 91% discounts compared to regular instances for fault-tolerant batch workloads that can handle interruptions.
-Committed Use Discounts grant up to 57% price reductions with 1-year or 3-year commitments.
-Sustained Use Discounts are applied automatically when VMs run continuously throughout a month.
-Per-second billing ensures you only pay for actually consumed resources.
-Custom Machine Types enable precise right-sizing through individual configuration of vCPUs and RAM, avoiding overprovisioning.
-Live Migration enables maintenance operations without downtime by transparently moving running VMs to different hardware.
+Cost advantages come from several pricing models.
+Spot VMs offer substantial discounts compared to on-demand instances for fault-tolerant batch workloads that can handle interruptions.
+Committed Use Discounts grant reduced prices for 1-year or 3-year commitments; since early 2026, Google bills these as a spend-based model with discounts shown directly as reduced prices rather than separate credits.
+Sustained Use Discounts are applied automatically when VMs run continuously through a large part of a billing month.
+Per-second billing ensures you only pay for resources actually consumed.
+Custom Machine Types enable precise right-sizing through individual configuration of vCPUs and memory, avoiding overprovisioning.
+Live Migration enables maintenance without downtime by transparently moving running VMs to different hardware.

 Compute Engine Compared

-vs. AWS EC2: Compute Engine offers simpler pricing models with automatic Sustained Use Discounts without upfront commitment, while AWS Reserved Instances require manual planning.
-Live Migration for maintenance-free updates is standard at Google, optional at AWS.
+vs. AWS EC2: Compute Engine offers simpler pricing models with automatic Sustained Use Discounts requiring no upfront commitment, while AWS Reserved Instances require more manual planning.
+Live Migration for maintenance without restarts is standard at Google and more limited at AWS.

-vs. Azure Virtual Machines: Google excels in performance for big data and ML workloads and offers simpler network configuration.
-Azure shines in Windows integration and hybrid scenarios with on-premises infrastructure.
+vs. Azure Virtual Machines: Google is often favored for big data and ML workloads and offers comparatively simple network configuration.
+Azure has an edge in Windows integration and hybrid scenarios with on-premises infrastructure via Azure Arc and related services.

-vs. STACKIT Compute Engine: STACKIT guarantees complete data sovereignty in Germany, GCP offers global reach with 40+ regions and deeper integration with cloud-native services like BigQuery or Vertex AI.
+vs. STACKIT Compute Engine: STACKIT focuses on data sovereignty with German data centers, while GCP offers a larger number of global regions and deeper integration with cloud-native services such as BigQuery and the Gemini Enterprise Agent Platform (formerly Vertex AI).

 Common Use Cases